CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/1300-1399/1310-xor-queries-of-a-subarray.md

 ---
-id: XOR-Queries-Of-A-Subarray
+id: xor-queries-of-a-subarray
 title: XOR Queries Of A Subarray
 sidebar_label: 1310 XOR Queries Of A Subarray
-tags:
-- Array
-- Bit Manipulation
-- Prefix Sum
+tags: [Array, Bit Manipulation, Prefix Sum]
 description: "This is the solution for XOR Queries Of A Subarray in leetcode."
 ---